help-AY/MDEF/docs/term-3/05_microchallenge-iii.md

 ## project development

-irstly, we talked on 3D and 2D options and then we decided to focus on 2D option.
+firstly, we talked on 3D and 2D options and then we decided to focus on 2D option.
 Digital Tiles is a process to design tile paterns while playing with physical shapes.
 Then, generating a vectorised file you can 3D print a mould for hydraulic press production process to produce tiles in a easy and personal way.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;